rust-lang/rust-forge/feature-guide.md

     The current version is not actually important - the important version is when you are *stabilizing* a feature.
 4. Prevent usage of the new feature unless the feature gate is set.
-    You can check it in most places in the compiler using the code
+    You can check it in most places in the compiler using the expression
     ```
     tcx.sess.features.borrow().$feature_name
     ```